How Much Is a Wood Router in 2024?

 • JessEm: $180 – $500

-As shown, professional-grade routers generally cost $150 to $300+ more than comparable consumer models.
+Professional-grade routers generally cost $150 to $300+ more than comparable consumer models.
 Investing in pro-level quality ensures durability, precision, and features like advanced depth adjustment systems.

 Key Considerations By Price Range

-The following are the key types of routers and features typical at different price points:
+The following are the key types of routers and features typical at different price points.

 Under $100